WalletRecoveryNew/payment_gateway_enhanced/docs/completion_report.md

 3. **Mobile App** - Develop a companion mobile application for on-the-go management
 4. **Smart Contract Integration** - Add support for custom smart contracts and token payments
 5. **Multi-language Support** - Localize the interface for international merchants
+6. **Enhanced SDK Features** - Add more advanced features to the JavaScript SDK
+7. **Additional Payment Button Themes** - Create more visual options for the payment button
+8. **Mobile Wallet Support** - Improve integration with mobile cryptocurrency wallets
+9. **Subscription Payments** - Add support for recurring cryptocurrency payments

 ## Conclusion

 The CryptoFlow Payment Gateway has been successfully completed according to the requirements.
 The system now provides a secure, flexible, and user-friendly way to accept cryptocurrency payments across multiple blockchain networks.
 The comprehensive documentation ensures that both users and developers can effectively utilize and extend the payment gateway.
+The addition of the JavaScript SDK, payment button, and testing infrastructure makes it easier than ever for merchants to integrate cryptocurrency payments into their websites and applications.